picks44/PasswordGenerator/README.md

 About
 -------------------------

-A simple HTML/CSS/JS password generator.
+A simple HTML/CSS/JS password generator, powered by [Bootstrap](http://getbootstrap.com/).

 Contacts